ProjectPersephone/WebL0/README.md

 # WebL0
+To run with the command line in git bash: mvn spring-boot:run Then point your browser at http://localhost:8080

+What this is:

 Front- and back-end for tools using Natural Semantic Metalanguage (NSM), Applicative Universal Grammar (AUG), and Radical Construction Grammar (RCG).

 It's work in progress.
 It can parse a little English NSM already.